Description & History:

 White Rock Youth Ambassadors (WRYA) comes from a tradition that is 50 years old, that being the Miss White Rock Pageant.
 What began as a summer beauty pageant in Surrey and WR has now morphed into a contemporary, volunteer and self-developmental program for teens who are chaperoned and mentored by members of the community in a safe, positive and nurturing environment.

 Ambassadors programs exist across the province from New West to New Denver, from Powell River to Peachland, Cranbrook to Lake Cowichan.
-There is even a BC Ambassador Program for graduates of the regional programs where the scholarships become really interesting.
+There is also a BC Ambassador Program for graduates of the regional programs, where the scholarships increase substantially.

-The candidate’s year begins in March and ends in August the following year.
-Participants are much changed, more skilled, more confident, having shared experiences of working, traveling and living together.
+The candidate’s year begins in February and ends in June the following year.
+Participants are much changed; more skilled, more confident, having shared experiences of working, traveling and living together.

-The program is community-based with funding from White Rock City council, its service organizations, South Surrey/White Rock Chamber of Commerce, local business and fundraising and is run by volunteers.
+The program is community-based with funding from White Rock City council, its service organizations, South Surrey/White Rock Chamber of Commerce, local businesses and fundraising.
+The White Rock Youth Ambassador Program is completely run by volunteers.

 To participate, candidates must, attend school, live or work in South Surrey or White Rock.

 Candidates are matched to sponsors, either a local business or a service group.
 Candidates buy coordinated business suits and khaki casuals for uniformity when volunteering.
-They compete in six judged events: a fashion show, a talent and creativity night, public speaking event, community knowledge quiz, an essay and an interview, culminating in the Awards Gala on the August BC Day long weekend, kicking off the Seafest Festival.
+They compete in a series of judged events: a talent and creativity night, public speaking event, community knowledge quiz, an essay and an interview, culminating in the Awards Gala in June.

 Toastmasters give one-on-one instruction on speech craft and table talk, as well as how to answer impromptu questions.